 31 Oct Difference Between Dam and Barrage

-At first glance, you might confuse a barrage and a dam.
-Both are built across large bodies of water in an effort to control the water level.
-However, they have very different construction and uses.
+At first glance, you may confuse a barrage and a dam.
+Both are built across large bodies of water to control the water level.
+However, they have very different construction processes and uses.
 We’ve put together some fast facts about the difference between a dam and a barrage and you’ll also learn about the largest dam that exists in the world today.
 Can you guess which country it’s in?

 What is a Dam?

 A dam is a barrier that is constructed across a river valley or water source.

 A dam creates a deep reservoir of water that can be stored and used at a later date.
 These uses can include irrigation, water supply or even electricity generation.
 A dam is usually an impressive feat of construction, as its sheer height is what keeps the water from moving up and over it.
 Unlike a barrage, a dam is built for the sole purpose of storing water and to raise the level of water contained within it.

 What is a Barrage?

 A barrage is a type of dam; however, instead of being a massive concrete wall that the water can’t flow over, the barrage is full of gates.

 These gates are opened and closed to directly control the amount of water that passes through it.
 Having a barrage instead of a dam means that the flow of water can be kept stable for its intended purpose, such as irrigation to nearby cities, towns, or farmlands.
 Unlike a dam, the water stored behind a barrage depends on the height of its gates and not the height of the entire wall.
 The flow and level of water are easily monitored because the gates can be easily manipulated.